djordjetalovic/Beer_API/README.md

 <table>
 <tr>
 <td>
-  A webapp using Quandl API to display history of stock growth in a given period of time.
-It helps predict the growth of stocks from the  charts of stock performace in any period of time.
-It helps to judge stocks, with the principle of momentum investing, which returns 1% per month on average.
+  A webapp that uses the Punk API to display various beer related data, in tabular fashion or individually, according to the requested parameters.
+The primary purpose of this webapp is to help beer enthusiasts discover new and exotic beer flavours.
+Users can browse through the vast catalogue of the Punk API, in tabular format, or go into more detail with the help of the search functionality.
 </td>
 </tr>
 </table>